MinhMXC/tp/docs/DeveloperGuide.md

    application. \
    **Expected:** The application does not crash.
 It shows an error in the terminal, indicating the data file is invalid and falls back to an empty data state.
 Subsequent valid operations will recreate a valid file.

-4. **Other test cases to try:** \
-   Set the data file to read-only and attempt a mutating command;
-   edit tag objects directly and confirm that identifiers and references remain consistent. \
-   **Expected:** Appropriate warnings or non-persistence when writes are blocked; consistent behavior for tag references.

 ## **Appendix: Planned Enhancement**